 A company that makes data available for potential cross-border transfer (including common cases when using a non-EU supplier) shall inform themselves of and assess the recipient country’s level of compliance with the GDPR.

 The Court emphasised the existing obligation of the data exporter to ensure adequate protection of the data before exporting any data.
-The recipient is obliged to inform the exporter of any impediments to its compliance to the SCC’s.
-If the existence of local surveillance laws that would impede the alignment with the GDPR, then the exporter (read your customers) must stop the transfer and end the contract.
+The recipient is obliged to inform the exporter of any impediments to its compliance with the SCCs.
+If the existence of local surveillance laws would impede the alignment with the GDPR, then the exporter (read your customers) must stop the transfer and end the contract.
 If the data exporter fails its obligations under the SCC, the lead supervisory authority must intervene and may prohibit the transfer.

 Analysis of the current situation using US service providers